 • The XEN® gel implant, on the other hand, drains fluid from the anterior chamber into the conventional surgical drainage space, the subconjunctival tissue. www.xengelstent.com

 • The Hydrus® is an implant that holds the canal open and helps outflow of fluid (find out more, go to www.ivantisinc.com)

 • Canaloplasty ‘tents’ the canal open by feeding in and then tying off a fine circumferential thread within the canal.

 Many MIGS procedures can be combined with cataract surgery, and we advise you to discuss these options with your specialist.

 MIGS procedures may be particularly beneficial in:

-1. Persons intolerant to eye drops because of side-effects or allergy
+1. People intolerant to eye drops because of side-effects or allergy

-2. Persons unable to use eye drops for other health reasons
+2. People unable to use eye drops for other health reasons

-3. Persons having a cataract operation who has mild to moderate glaucoma who would like to decrease the number of drops they are using.
+3. People having a cataract operation who has mild to moderate glaucoma who would like to decrease the number of drops they are using.